 Kaifeng is one of the Eight Ancient Capitals in China, where emperors of seven dynasties once established their capitals.
-In Song Dynasty, the economy was prosperous and many splendid palaces were built at that time.
+During the Song Dynasty, the economy was prosperous and many splendid palaces were built at that time.
 Most original ones were badly destroyed by invaders and was flooded and fired later.
 The magnificent palace complex has vanished and only the Dragon Pavilion remained.

 Admission Fee: 45RMB (High Season) 35RMB (Low Season)